An anisotropic functional for two-dimensional material systems: Results

 The optical absorption spectra shown in Fig.~\ref{optics} for GaSe and hBN are computed using two complementary approaches: the GW$_0$ plus Bethe--Salpeter equation (GW$_0$+BSE) framework and linear-response time-dependent density functional theory (Cassida equation).
 The GW$_0$+BSE calculations are performed following established best-practice procedures, using PBE as the starting point for the partially self-consistent GW$_0$ calculation.
 In the TDDFT calculations, the anisotropic screened-exchange functional is employed consistently both for the ground-state electronic structure and for the exchange--correlation kernel entering the linear-response equations (Casida formalism).
 As a result, the long-range electron--hole interaction responsible for excitonic effects in 2D materials is treated in a manner consistent with the underlying anisotropic dielectric screening.

 The comparison in Fig.~\ref{optics} shows that the TDDFT spectra obtained with the present functional reproduce the main features of the GW$_0$+BSE results for both GaSe and hBN, including exciton binding energies and relative oscillator strengths.
 Some fine spectral features, such as higher-energy shoulders, are not captured with the same accuracy, which is expected within a static screened-exchange framework.
+In contrast, widely used local and adiabatic approximations to the exchange-correlation kernel, most notably the adiabatic local density approximation (ALDA) \cite{RungeGross1984,Casida1995}, are inherently limited by their lack of spatial non-locality and frequency dependence.
+As a consequence, they fail to capture the long-range electron-hole interaction that is essential for an accurate description of excitonic effects, leading to a systematic underestimation of exciton binding energies and significant errors in the resulting optical transition energies.
 We emphasize that the spectra shown here are not fully converged with respect to Brillouin-zone sampling; instead, identical $k$-point grids are used for both GW$_0$+BSE and TDDFT calculations to ensure a consistent and meaningful comparison.
 These results demonstrate that the anisotropic screened-exchange functional provides a consistent starting point for optical calculations in 2D materials, using the same functional from the electronic structure calculation to the optical properties.